data report

 6.2 Power Transmission and Grid Forecast

-IEA’s Net Zero by 2050 and World Energy Investment 2024 scenarios imply a substantial ramp‑up in grid and transmission investment:
+IEA’s latest World Energy Investment 2025 scenarios imply a substantial ramp‑up in grid and transmission investment:

 This expansion will require millions of new transmission towers globally, plus modernization of existing lines.
 Telecom towers will increasingly be co‑located with power infrastructure for communications, monitoring and security.